frontenddogma/web-development-glossary/manuscript/c.md

 Customer Relationship Management
 : An approach to manage a company’s interaction with current and potential customers.
 It uses data analysis about customers’ history with a company to improve business relationships with customers, specifically focusing on customer retention and ultimately driving sales growth.&nbsp;[†](#w-crm)

+Cutting the mustard
+: The succeeding under difficult circumstances, and an expression attributed to BBC developers in the context of user agent detection.

 CVS
 : → Concurrent Versions System